 Bumbles stay close to home.
 After foraging at various flowers, they carry their collected pollen and nectar back to the nest to feed.

 Unlike honeybees, the bumblebee colony dies in late fall.
-The queen (who rules the colony) is the only member of a bumblebee colony to survive the winter!
-She hibernates during the winter months underground and starts a new colony in the spring.
+The queen (who rules the colony) is the only member of a bumblebee colony who can survive the winter!
+She hibernates underground during the winter months and starts a new colony in the spring.

 8. Do Bumblebees Sleep?